ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Names of application groups as status parameter.

+* Parameters related to the pairwise mode of Group OSCORE.

 * Policies on registration of links to the Resource Directory.